Digital Signage in Montreal: Transforming the City’s Visual Landscape

 Brightness and Timing Restrictions

-• Maximum brightness levels are capped at 300 nits during nighttime (10 PM to 7 AM)
+• Max brightness at night: 300 nits (from 10 PM to 7 AM)

-1. Submit application to your borough’s permit office
+1. Apply through your borough’s permit office

-5. Wait for review (typically 3-4 weeks)
+5. Wait 3–4 weeks for review and final approval

 High-resolution digital signage displays at Bell Centre Montreal, enhancing fan experience with live game updates, advertisements, and event promotions.